APIs

 - Return values

-Enable access of a module via API Key
+Configure a module to be executable via API

 Start parameters are configured as follows: